Dactylosoma

 Dactylosoma is a genus of parasitic alveolates of the phylum Apicomplexa.

 Species in this genus have two hosts in their life cycle: the vertebrate host is a fish or amphibian (possibly also reptiles) and the invertebrate host is a glossiphoniid leech (Glossiphoniidae).

 Taxonomy

 This genus was described by Labbé in 1894.
-The type species is Dactylosoma ranarum.
+The type species is Dactylosoma ranarum (Kruse, 1890).
+A species close to Dactylosoma ranarum, and parasite of the same hosts as the type-species, i.e. Pelophylax water frogs, was investigated in detail in 2026 by morphological and molecular methods.

 Description

 Merogony: Schizonts in this genus produce 6 to 16 merozoites by simultaneous exogenous budding.
 These typically are found in a fan shaped arrangement.
 This occurs within the erythrocytes.

 Secondary merogony produces 6 smaller merozoites that are destined to become intraerythrocytic gamonts.